RONALD N. LARIBEE, Ph.D.

 Epigenetics, gene regulation and signal transduction

-While DNA is the purveyor of genetic information, the human genome is not composed solely of DNA.
-Instead, it is packaged with histone proteins to form individual nucleosomes which is the basic unit of chromatin found in all eukaryotic cells.
-Individual nucleosome particles, and their internucleosomal interactions, form compacted three-dimensional structures that allow genomes to be packaged into nuclei.
-This genomic compaction into chromatin is essential for compressing and storing the genetic material in nuclei; however, the physical state of chromatin is resistant to biochemical reactions requiring access to the underlying DNA template.
-Therefore, eukaryotic cells ranging from yeast to man have evolved highly conserved biochemical mechanisms that control chromatin structure and function to regulate these DNA-templated processes.
-These mechanisms include histone post-translational modifications, DNA methylation, ATP-dependent chromatin remodeling, histone chaperone-dependent nucleosome regulation and the incorporation of histone variants.
+Although DNA encodes an organism’s genetic information, the genome is not composed solely of DNA.
+Instead, it is packaged with histone proteins to form individual nucleosomes.
+The nucleosome is the basic unit of chromatin found in all eukaryotic cells.
+Individual nucleosomes, and their inter-nucleosomal interactions, create compacted, three-dimensional architectures that package the genome into the nucleus.
+While this compaction is essential for storing the genetic material, the physical state of chromatin is resistant to biochemical reactions requiring access to DNA, including the gene expression machinery.
+Therefore, eukaryotic cells ranging from yeast to man have evolved highly conserved mechanisms that control chromatin structure and function to permit regulated gene transcription, DNA replication, and DNA repair.
+These mechanisms include histone post-translational modifications, DNA methylation, ATP-dependent chromatin remodeling, histone chaperones, and the incorporation of histone variants.

-The modulation of chromatin structure is typically regarded as “epigenetic” regulation due to the potential for these altered chromatin states to be propagated through multiple cell divisions and, in some cases, through multiple organismal generations.
-Epigenetic regulation can be significantly influenced by environmental factors, including such things as diet and stress.
-Similarly, changes in cellular metabolism also contribute to the regulation of chromatin as many of the cofactors needed in enzymatic reactions necessary for DNA and histone modifications are generated as a consequence of cellular metabolism.
-As such, the dysregulation of epigenetic processes through many different mechanisms can either contribute to, or cause, a number of human diseases including cancer, cardiovascular disease, and many neurodevelopmental disorders.
-Furthermore, the process of aging alters epigenetic pathways that impair the maintenance of the chromatin fiber.
-Aging-dependent chromatin alterations ultimately lead to the physical degradation of chromatin and can be a contributing factor in the enhanced susceptibility to diseases such as cancer that occurs in older individuals.
-Therefore, determining how epigenetic processes function is essential for understanding how the environment affects human health and disease.
-Our laboratory uses budding yeast as a genetic and biochemical model to understand the molecular mechanisms by which the environment affects chromatin regulation.
-Yeast provide unparalleled genetic and biochemical approaches for teasing apart the complex nature of these processes yet the information gained from these studies is highly applicable to the corresponding pathways in human cells as these processes are highly conserved.
-For example, human replication-independent histone H3, one of the core histone proteins contained in the nucleosome, differs from yeast histone H3 by only three amino acids!
+Chromatin modifications are typically regarded as “epigenetic” due to the potential for altered chromatin states to be propagated through multiple cell divisions and, potentially, through multiple organismal generations.
+Epigenetic regulation is significantly influenced by environmental factors, including such things as diet and various stressors.
+Indeed, altered epigenetic regulation is one of the predominant mechanisms by which the environment influences phenotype.
+Similarly, changes in cellular metabolism also contribute to epigenetic regulation as many of the cofactors needed in enzymatic reactions necessary for DNA and histone modifications are generated through cellular metabolism.
+The dysregulation of epigenetic processes contributes to many diseases, including cancer, cardiovascular disease, and several neurodevelopmental disorders.
+The degradation of chromatin structure also directly contributes to the aging process and enhances the susceptibility for age-associated diseases such as cancer.
+Determining how the environment controls epigenetic mechanisms, and how they contribute to genome regulation, is essential for understanding how the environment impacts human health.
+Our laboratory uses budding yeast as a model to understand these mechanisms.
+Yeast provide unparalleled genetic and biochemical approaches for teasing apart the complex nature of epigenetic regulation, yet the information gained from these studies is directly applicable to the corresponding pathways in human cells.
 Our laboratory has several on-going projects to dissect these mechanisms which are outlined briefly below.

 - Workman, JJ, Chen, H, Laribee, RN.
 Environmental signaling through the mechanistic target of rapamycin complex 1: mTORC1 goes nuclear.
 Cell Cycle, 13 (5), 714-25, 2014.